Skip to main content

 Frequently Asked Questions

-1. Who is sponsoring the DELIVER study?
+1. Who is sponsoring the DELIVER clinical trial?

-This research study, also referred to as a clinical trial, is being sponsored by Dyne Therapeutics, to learn more about an investigational therapeutic called DYNE-251.
+The DELIVER clinical trial is assessing an investigational therapeutic called DYNE-251 for the first time in humans.
 DYNE-251 is designed to target muscle tissue and promote exon skipping, which allows muscle cells to create a shortened, functional dystrophin protein.
 “Investigational” means DYNE-251 is currently being tested to understand if it can help people with Duchenne.
 It has not yet been approved for use in treating Duchenne by any governmental regulatory agency.

 A participant in the DELIVER study must be: